NLCSGRV/Getting-And-Cleaning-Data/README.md

 ## Files Included
 * README.md (This file)
-* run_analysis.R - The R script used to create the tidy data set from the source files.
+* run_analysis.R - The R script used to process the HAR dataset and create a tidy data set.
-* CodeBook.md - The code book describing the structure of the tidy data set and the process used to create it.
+* CodeBook.md - A document describing the process used to create the tidy dataset and the variables used.

 ## Processing